In this article, we use the language of ‘attempts’ to study various rulings regarding when actions and activations are legal.

 Once per turn: You can discard 1 Spell Card; Special Summon 1 Level 4 monster from your Deck, but that monster cannot attack this turn.

 If Solemn Warning negates the activation of Summoner Monk, then Duality could be activated afterwards.
-However, if Effect Veiler was used to just negate the effect, Duality could not be activated afterwards.
+Also, if Effect Veiler was used to just negate the effect, Duality could be activated afterwards.

 Gozen Match/ Rivalry of Warlords